Experience Counts

 Fire Safety and Open Space can work together

-Maintain and Expand our Open Space and Trails
+Maintain and expand our Open Space and Trails

 I am a big supporter of our wonderful trails and open space system.
 It is part of what makes this a special place.